phuongnl1/coding-test-php/README.md

 ### Accessing the Application

-The application should now be accessible at http://localhost:34251
+The application should now be accessible at http://localhost:34251.
+The system will be redirect to http://localhost:34251/user/login page then you can login with email as `admin@example.com` and password is `admin123`

 ## How to check

+I have implemented all APIs related to articles, users and like article.
+Please import all APIs into Postman form Betamind.`API-Collection.json`

 ### Authentication